Historic wandering domains near cycles: Proof of the theorems

 \subsection{Proof of Theorem~\ref{thm4}}

 Let us first recall the result of Colli and Leal in~\cite{colli1998infinitely} and~\cite{leal2008high}.

 \begin{thm}[Colli, Leal] Let $f$ be a $C^\infty$-diffeomorphisms having a homoclinic tangency associated with a sectional dissipative periodic point.
-Then, there exists a $C^\infty$-open set $\mathcal{U}$ containing $f$ in its closure such that every $g\in \mathcal{U}$ can be $C^\infty$-approximated by diffeomorphims exhibits infinitely many H\'enon-like strange attractors. \end{thm}
+Then, there exists a $C^\infty$-open set $\mathcal{U}$ containing $f$ in its closure such that every $g\in \mathcal{U}$ can be $C^\infty$-approximated by diffeomorphisms exhibit infinitely many H\'enon-like strange attractors. \end{thm}

 Now, we will consider a $C^r$-Newhouse domain $\mathcal{N}$ ($r\geq 1$) of sectional dissipative periodic points.
 The set $\mathcal{N}^\infty=\mathcal{N}\cap \mathrm{Diff}^\infty(M)$ is $C^r$-dense in $\mathcal{N}$ and $C^\infty$-open in the set of $C^\infty$-diffeomorphisms $\mathrm{Diff}^\infty(M)$ of the manifold $M$.
 Moreover, any diffeomorphism $f\in \mathcal{N}^\infty$ can be $C^\infty$-approximated by $C^\infty$-diffeomorphisms $g$ having homoclinic tangencies associated with sectional dissipative periodic points.
 Thus, from Theorem~\ref{thm-final2}, $g$ can also be $C^\infty$-approximated by diffeomorphisms $h$ exhibiting infinitely many H\'enon-like strange attractors.
 Consequently, \emph{there exists a $C^r$-dense set $\mathcal{D}$ in $\mathcal{N}$ where any $h\in \mathcal{D}$ exhibits infinitely many H\'enon-like strange attractors}.
 In what follows, we will explain how to use this result to conclude Theorem~\ref{thm4}.